 2. Get paid faster - The average revenue cycle time has a significant bearing on the bottom line.
 A dedicated medical billing team has the expertise to detect potential denials upfront and rework the claims for timely clearance by the insurer.
 A professional billing service will further reduce the claim turnaround time by ensuring that all claims are transmitted electronically.
 Plus, you don’t have to worry about delays in claim processing when an in-house employee decides to take a day-off or when you have a change in staff.

-5. Greater patient satisfaction - When you don't have to spend time training billing staff, ensuring information security of customer data, following up with the insurer on claims, or keeping up with changes in regulations and coding requirements, you have that much more time to pay attention to patient care.
-Improved patient experience will translate to patient loyalty and as well as the willingness of patients to refer your practice to others.
+5. Greater patient satisfaction - When you don't have to spend time training billing staff, ensuring information security of patient data, following up with the insurer on claims, or keeping up with changes in regulations and coding requirements, you have that much more time to focus on patient care.
+Improved patient experiences will translate to patient loyalty as well as the willingness of patients to refer your practice to others.